Mompel226/B11-starch-calibration-curve/README.md

 you find by searching — tells students to make standards from a **1% starch solution**, typically across a range like 0.05% to 1.00%.

-**That range cannot produce a calibration curve if absorbance is measure with Vernier equipment.** If your students have ever come back with a set of readings that barely change from tube to tube, this is why.
+**That range cannot produce a calibration curve if absorbance is measured with Vernier equipment.** If your students have ever come back with a set of readings that barely change from tube to tube, this is why.

 Two things go wrong at once, and both come from having too much starch.